Extracting Weighted Finite Automata from Recurrent Neural Networks for Natural Languages: Weighted Automata Extraction Scheme

 Next, we construct the transition matrices $E=\{E_\sigma|\sigma\in\Sigma\}$.
 Based on the abstract states $\hat S$ and count matrices $\hat T$, we construct the transition matrix $E_\sigma$ for each word $\sigma\in\Sigma$.
 Specifically, we use frequencies to calculate the transition probabilities.
 Suppose that there are $n$ abstract states in $\hat S$.
 The $i$-th row of $E_\sigma$, which indicates the probabilistic transition distribution over states when $\mathcal{R}$ is in state $\hat s _i$ and consumes $\sigma$, is calculated as

 This empirical rule faces the problem that the denominator of (\ref{transition matrix}) could be zero, which means that the word $\sigma$ never appears when the RNN $\mathcal{R}$ is in abstract state $\hat s_i$.
 In this case, one should decide how to fill in the transition rule of the \textit{missing rows} in $E_\sigma$.
 In Section \ref{subsec:missing_rows}, we present a novel approach for transition rule complement.
-Further, to preserve more contextual information in the case of transition sparsity, we propose an approach to enhancing the context-aware ability of WFA by adjusting the transition matrices, which is discussed in Section \ref{subsec:context}.
+Further, to preserve more contextual information in the case of transition sparsity, we propose an approach to enhancing the context-aware ability of WFA by adjusting the transition matrices, which is discussed in Section \ref{subsec:context}. \xy{Note that our approach is generic and could be applied to other RNNs besides the domain of natural language processing. }